pourhadi/5simages/FEATURES.md

 # StillMotion.ai - Complete Feature Documentation

 ## Overview
-StillMotion.ai is an AI-powered web and iOS application that transforms static images into animated GIFs.
+StillMotion.ai is an AI-powered web application that transforms static images into animated GIFs.
 The platform uses advanced AI models through Replicate API to generate high-quality animations from user-uploaded images and prompts.

 ## Core Features